koval01/aware/README.md

 # qwriter
-www.q-writer.com website code
+awse.us website code

-(This repository contains the server and client code of the site q-writer.com)
+(This repository contains the server and client code of the site awse.us)